Attract whatever serves your Highest Good.

 Epidote is a relatively “new” crystal to the metaphysical community and so was not included in any ancient or medieval lapidaries, texts that describe crystals and their powers.
 It was first documented in 1801 by the emminent mineralogist, René Just Haüy (1743-1822), the “Father of Crystallography.”
 He gave this green stone the name Epidote, from the Greek word “epidosis” (to increase), because its crystals are longer on one side than on the other, giving it a perfect cleavage from one angle, but a very poor one from another angle.

 Epiodote is closely related to a red stone called Piemontite.
 In South Africa, these two minerals combine together to create a very unique and rare green rock with red spots called Dragonstone.
 More commonly, green Epidote is joined with red Feldspar, to create a green rock with salmon-pink spots called Unakite.

 Ethically Sourced Epidote

 The Miners tumble and polish their own stock.

 The Supply Chain is exceptionally short and clean.

 The Mine and Lapidary are located in the same country.

-This Epidote comes from an industrial zinc mine in Peru.
+This Epidote comes from a small Copper mine in Peru.